 “I WANT TO BE WORKING,” says Seattle Times reporter Joshua Robin, picket sign in hand.
 “And we will as soon as we have a fair contract.”

-MONEY ISN'T THE ONLY issue on the bargaining table: The two newspapers want a six-year contract; the union is offering the standard three years.
-The Guild wants to drop a two-tiered pay system for suburban edition writers and photographers; management's best offer has been to phase it out over the length of the contract.
-And the newspapers don't want to institute any sort of matching fund program for their employees' 401(k) retirement savings accounts.
+DESPITE MONTHS OF TALKS and five days of marathon negotiations leading up to the strike, the two sides remain divided on several basic issues.
+The two newspapers want a six-year contract; the union is offering the standard three years.
+The Guild wants to drop a two-tiered pay system for suburban edition writers and photographers; management’s best offer has been to phase it out over the length of the contract.
+And the newspapers don’t want to institute any sort of matching fund program for their employees’ 401(k) retirement savings accounts.

 On the money front, the union is seeking across-the-board hourly pay hikes in each of the next three years of $1.25 the first year, and $1 each in the second and third years.
 Times and P-I management haven’t yet reached for the paper money: Their final offer granted across-the-board hourly raises of 75 cents the first year, 60 cents the second, 50 cents each of the next three years, and 45 cents in the sixth and final year of the contract.

 Employees at the two papers complain that management seems intent on wringing concessions from workers during excellent economic times.
 Union spokesperson and P-I sports columnist Art Thiel says he’s been surprised that management won’t budge on its demand for a six-year contract.
 “We thought for sure there’d be some give,” he says.
 Given the rising cost of living in Seattle, especially in the area of housing, the Guild is naturally reluctant to increase the length of the contract without significant salary increases, says Thiel.